The Death Knell of Online Publishing

 "All over the world people are interested in becoming Vegetarian.
 You are probably thinking about becoming Vegetarian.
 Perhaps you are afraid of going Vegetarian.
 But being a Vegetarian is nothing to be Afraid of.
 Everyone can become vegetarian..."

-A site publishing this kind of stuff should have deployed moderators early in time.
-It is easy to blame the site for not being pro active or having strong moderation.
+It is easy to blame the site for not being pro active or having real moderation.
 Easy to make the public believing that the Panda was doing some kind of service to the writing public.

 Deaths and Scams